hernantz/blog/content/de-normalize-with-firestore-subcollections-for-fun-and-profit.md

 This is just to check that:

-1. The author can change anything
+1. The author can change anything.
 2. Other users can only change the `likedBy` list.
 3. The only allowed change in the `likedBy` list is to add/remove yourself from the list.